alyssadecasa/Melissa-Data_Cloud-Services-APIs-RESTful-Sample-Codes/Newer, Standardized Projects/JavaScript&HTML/Global Email/README.md

 ![alt text](https://www.melissa.com/_borders17/nav/2017/images/melissa-global-intelligence.png)

-# Global Email API C# REST Sample Code
+# Global Email API HTML/JavaScript REST Sample Code

 This is a sample code for Melissa's Global Email API.
-It is written in C# and accesses the API through REST.
+It is written in HTML and JavaScript and accesses the API through REST.
-This sample is intended to show the functionality of the Global Email Web Service and how to call the service in C#.
+This sample is intended to show the functionality of the Global Email Web Service and how to call the service in HTML/JavaScript.

 ## Getting Started